 2. Learn About Homework Help Options

 Did you know that most teachers provide time for homework help?
-But the vast majority of kids don’t take advantage of it because it’s usually scheduled during lunchtime or after school, once or twice a week.
+The vast majority of kids don’t take advantage of it because it’s usually scheduled during lunchtime or after school, once or twice a week.
 This resource becomes invaluable if your kid is struggling with a particular lesson and needs one-on-one guidance.

 Unfortunately, most kids won’t take the initiative to go themselves unless they are encouraged to do so.
 That’s where a three-step strategy comes into play:

 Step 1: Find Out About Homework Help Options

 The first step is to find out what homework help options are available for each subject your kid is participating in.
 Find out the exact time, days, and location.
 In some cases, several teachers will work together and take turns offering help one day per week.
 If your kid doesn’t know the options or says there aren’t any, email or phone the teacher to confirm.